StarRocks/docs/faq/Deploy_faq.md

 Configure the `storage_root_path` parameter in the `be.conf` file and separate values of this parameter with `;`.
 For example: `storage_root_path=/the/path/to/storage1;/the/path/to/storage2;/the/path/to/storage3;`

-## This error "invalid cluster id: 209721925." occurs after an FE is added to my cluster
+## Why does the error "invalid cluster id: 209721925." occur after an FE is added to my cluster?

 If you do not add the `--helper` option for this FE when starting your cluster for the first time, the metadata between two machines is inconsistent, thus this error occurs.
 To solve this problem, you need to   clear all metadata under the meta directory and then add an FE with the `--helper` option.